CarDD: A New Dataset for Vision-based Car Damage Detection: Abstract

 \section{Abstract}

 Automatic car damage detection has attracted significant attention in the car insurance business.
 However, due to the lack of high-quality and publicly available datasets, we can hardly learn a feasible model for car damage detection.
-To this end, we contribute with the Car Damage Detection (CarDD), the first public large-scale dataset designed for vision-based car damage detection and segmentation.
-Our CarDD contains 4,000 high-resolution car damage images with over 9,000 well-annotated instances of six damage categories (examples are shown in Fig.~\ref{fig:Visualization}).
+To this end, we contribute with Car Damage Detection (CarDD), the first public large-scale dataset designed for vision-based car damage detection and segmentation.
+Our CarDD contains 4,000 high-resolution car damage images with over 9,000 well-annotated instances of six damage categories (examples are shown in Figure~\ref{fig:Visualization}).
 We detail the image collection, selection, and annotation processes, and present a statistical dataset analysis.
-Furthermore, we conduct extensive experiments on CarDD with state-of-the-art deep methods for different tasks and provide comprehensive analysis to highlight the specialty of car damage detection.
-CarDD will be publicly available upon acceptance.
+Furthermore, we conduct extensive experiments on CarDD with state-of-the-art deep methods for different tasks and provide comprehensive analyses to highlight the specialty of car damage detection.
+CarDD dataset and the source code are available at \textit{\url{https://cardd-ustc.github.io}}.